CIT2202/sql-joins/foreign-keys-joins-in-sql.md

 # Foreign Keys and Joins in SQL

 ## Inserting Data
+This is the same as when working with a single table.
+The only thing we need to pay attention to is the order we enter data.
 When inserting data we have to make sure that the foreign key value exists.

 **countries**